Introduction

 To use rclone, run module load rclone in your Terminal (or job script).

 The first time you want to use a remote, you must configure it.
-Do this by running rclone config, choosing to add a new remote, and then following the instructions.
+Do this by running rclone config, choosing to add a New remote, and then following the instructions.
 Each kind of remote will have a different setup procedure.

 Medicine Box